 - Prepare images/resources in a file on your device before your session.
 This will make it easy for you to just drag and drop the images you need as and when you need them.

-*Our Birds Eye functionality is currently only available to our Enterprise Customers.*
+*Our Birds Eye functionality is currently available for Elite Tutors and Enterprises.*